johnfarnell/weather/README.md

 # Technical

-This application has been written using typescript(4.3.5) using react, react-redux, redux-thunk and relies on the styled-components for easy to maintain components.
+This application has been written using typescript(4.3.5) with react, react-redux, redux-thunk and relies on the styled-components for easy to maintain components.
 I have not included test cases and focused more on the code development in the time I have taken.
 I understood this to be acceptable for the purposes of the code exercise.
 I have designed the code to allow for unit testing should this be an issue.